 Moving on to panties … my ultimate favs are Patagonia thongs (hooray, no panty lines!) and sport hipsters (hooray, ultimate comfort!).
 They’re all black and they’re all the same.
 Boring?
 Not to me.
 I love black and I love the way I feel in black.

 For me, the Patagonia makes the perfect undies.
 They’re soft but they stay put.
-Plus they’re tagless, they’re eco-friendly and made of recycled fibers, and they’ve got moisture wicking technology built in (I never realized how life changing this would be in a pair of panties til I tried it).
+Plus they’re tagless, made of recycled fabrics, and eco-friendly.

 To fold or not to fold?
 Honestly, I don’t fold my undies and I don’t feel the slightest bit bad about it — sorry Marie Kondo.
 Since all of my panties are the same, I know exactly what I’m grabbing and I don’t need to organize them any more than tossing them into two separate bins — thongs on the right and hipsters on the left.

 One last note about panties: I’m curious, have any of you tried THINX period panties?
 My sister-in-law just told me about them the other day — supposedly they can replace tampons or pads.
 Could this be true?
 If you’ve tried ’em, let us know in the comments if they work.
 Pretty please.